Health and Safety Procedure

 SRS aims to provide an atmosphere that is supportive and caring.
 If students enjoy coming to school and find the programme both stimulating and interesting then, as a general rule, this is reflected in good behaviour on the part of the students.

-At the heart of the School ‘ s Behavioural Policies (Section 7 of the School Policy Manual) are the beliefs that children develop best in an atmosphere, which encourages and rewards them rather than upon a system, which relies solely upon the deterrent of punishments as an incentive to promote good behaviour.
+At the heart of the School’s Behavioural Policies is the beliefs that children develop best in an atmosphere, which encourages and rewards them rather than upon a system, which relies solely upon the deterrent of punishments as an incentive to promote good behaviour.

 An essential element in the success of any behaviour policy is a close partnership between the school and home and SRS is committed to pursuing these policies.
 If there is anything you